bas080/youtoot/README.md

 ## Roadmap

-- [ ] Support multiple URLS and playlist extractors.
+- [ ] Add an example on how to add multiple files (xargs).
 - [ ] Allow to configure (global) toot settings.
+- [ ] Define the bin file in the package.json.

 > This file is generated.
 Please edit files in ./doc/.